Davidmingsegura/practical-programming-in-chemistry-exercises/week_04/README.md

 1. Make sure you have activated your environment: `conda activate ppchem` (or whatever you named your env)
 1. Install the new package: `pip install matplotlib`
-1. Create a new branch: `git checkout -b update-env`
+1. Create a new branch: `git checkout -b update-env`l
 1. Export the environment file: `conda env export > env.yml`
-1. Inspect the changes to the environment file compared to the last commit.
+1. Inspect the changes to the environment file compareed to the last commit.
 This can be done by running `git diff env.yml`.
 Use your arrow keys to scroll.
 There may be a few changes, but most importantly you should see a line like: `+      - matplotlib==3.8.3`.
 This tells us that, relative to the last commit, matplotlib has